raschy/ioBroker.deyeidc/README.md

 ### **WORK IN PROGRESS**

-- (raschy) Reduction of info log output
+- (raschy) Reduction of info-log output

 ### 0.3.0 (2025-08-29)